Info for survivors

 Survivor guide

-There is a lot of helpful information covered in this guide.
-It is highly encouraged that due to the amount of information in this guide that a survivor connects with a case manager with the CARE Team to go over the guide so they can ask questions and get support throughout the process if they are interested.
+This guide provides a lot of helpful information related to student-on-student experiences of sexual harassment and discrimination.
+It is highly encouraged that due to the amount of information in this guide that students connect with a case manager with the CARE Team to go over the information herein so they can ask questions and get support.

-Note about terms: We recognize that there are a number of terms and labels that an individual might use who has been impacted by an interpersonal concern or violence.
-Some of the common other terms that can be used in addition to or as an alternative for survivors include, reporting individual, victim, complainant, and target.
-We encourage individuals to use whichever term or terms feel right for them.
+Note about terms: There are a number of terms and labels that an individual impacted by an interpersonal concern or violence might use.
+Some of the common terms that can be used in addition to or as an alternative for survivors include: reporting individual, victim, complainant, and target.
+Individuals are encouraged to use whichever term or terms feel right for them.

 Table of Contents